Today, I present you will a challenge.

 Remember, this challenge is all about focusing on what you CAN DO.
 I don’t care if you’re a beginner or if you’re battling an injury.
 Even if you’re only capable of doing elevated push-ups and bodyweight squats, it doesn’t matter – you’re able to DO something, so be proud of it.

 Maybe you’re nursing an injury and you can’t perform the workouts or use the same weights you’re accustomed to.
-I understand this can be a hit to your ego and have been recovering from an injury myself for many months now, but don’t dwell on it.
+I understand this can be a hit to your ego because I’ve battled several injuries myself, but don’t dwell on it.
 Focus on what you CAN do and set new challenges that get you excited.

 For the duration of this challenge, focus on what you can do, and nothing else.
 Not how you look or how many calories you’re burning.
 Definitely do not get on the scale.
 Never at any point think “I wish I could do X” or anything similar.